Zero Tester

 It consists of 66 episodes and was originally broadcast on Fuji TV.
 The first 39 episodes tells the attempted invasion of the earth by Armanoid aliens, while the remaining 27 episodes, with the series retitled Zero Tester: Save the Earth!
 (Chikyu o Mamotte!), are about an attack by Gallos aliens.

 According to Jonathan Clements and Helen McCarthy's The Anime Encyclopedia, it was "an early gathering of many of anime's future greats, particularly for the Gundam series".

-Plot
+Production

 The first directorial work by Ryosuke Takahashi.
 In response to the failure of Hazedon in the previous year, the second work of Soeisha changed the project content from marine adventure to science fiction.

 "Thunderbird was a Japanese copyright's" Tohokushinsha planning as a concept of "Japanese-made Thunderbird" is, was produced as the No. 2 work of creation Utsusha a subsidiary.
 In contrast to "Hazedon," which failed in terms of audience rating, this work succeeded in terms of audience rating.

 Initially, the Zero Tester was also in a scenario that eventually led to battle in the incident investigation and rescue mission, but the battle color was strengthened by repeated route changes.